-Cuban officials are putting tremendous effort into scaling up Internet connectivity on the economically crippled island, but the ground it must cover to catch up with the rest of the world remains enormous.
+Cuban officials are putting enormous effort into scaling up Internet connectivity in the economically crippled island, but the ground it must cover to catch up with the rest of the world remains enormous.

 On a quiet Saturday morning in the Havana neighbourhood of Vedado, a saleswoman sits inside one of the makeshift stores that belong to Cuba’s state telecom company ETECSA.
 It’s nothing more than a large metal box with a tiny glass window that stands on a street corner.
 It seems her only job that morning is to turn clients away.